NFL Free Agency Talk: The New Orleans Saints Want Dez Bryant Back

-Last season, the New Orleans Saints went looking for wide receiver help and finally found it with Dez Bryant.
+Last season, the New Orleans Saints went looking for assistance at the wide receiver position, and finally found it with Dez Bryant.
 Unfortunately, the former Dallas Cowboy never made it into a game before an Achilles injury ended his season and stopped things short.
-Now, the Saints are still needing help in the same department and they have their eyes on the same prize.
+Now, the Saints are still needing help in the same department — and they have their eyes on the same prize.

-Before Bryant’s injury happened, the Saints were hoping he would not only provide another weapon for Drew Brees but get some heat off of Michael Thomas.
-After his injury, it took a combination of Austin Carr, Keith Kirkwood, and Thomas still continued to be regularly double-teamed.
+Before Bryant’s injury occurred, the Saints were hoping he would not only provide another weapon for Drew Brees, but would also get some heat away from Michael Thomas.
+After his injury, it took a combination of Austin Carr and Keith Kirkwood — and Thomas still continued to be double-teamed on the regular.

 The Saints were hoping that Bryant would add another level of intensity to their offense, and it appears they still want to try him out.
-According to Pro Football Talk, the Saints are still very interested in the 30-year-old Bryant and want him back for 2019.
+According to Pro Football Talk, the Saints are still very interested in the 30-year-old Bryant, and want him back for 2019.

 Bryant is still rehabbing his Achilles injury, but he has repeatedly said that he wants to continue his career.
 His time with the Dallas Cowboys may have come to an end, but he’s insistent that won’t be the final chapter of his book in the NFL.